briankoser/sfc-listeners-guide/episodes/0249-meet-the-star-wars-cast-and-other-news.md

   <q class="matt">*sad trombone sound*</q>
 </div>

-Matt Damon is rumored to be playing Aquaman in {% workTitle "Justice League" %}.
+Matt Damon is rumored to be playing Aquaman in {% work "Justice League" %}.

 {% timeLink podcast_file_url, '17:33' %} Ben invents a Fake News Segment for satirical news

-Fake News: two Christian movies are getting sequels: {% workTitle "Heaven Is Real 2: So Is Hell" %} and {% workTitle "God's Not Dead 2: Neither Is Satan" %}
+Fake News: two Christian movies are getting sequels: {% work "Heaven Is Real 2: So Is Hell" %} and {% work "God's Not Dead 2: Neither Is Satan" %}

-What the Frodo: David Spade is developing {% workTitle "Joe Dirt 2" %}
+What the Frodo: David Spade is developing {% work "Joe Dirt 2" %}

 What the Frodo: Sony wants to create a live action Barbie movie franchise